 There is a great article by Forbes called 10 leadership lessons from Manchester United’s hiring and firing of David Moyes, which basically reads as a 'how NOT to hire and fire'.
 However, this was written before the new twist in the tale, that is Ryan Giggs appointment as temporary manager.
 So in Manchester United’s defence (this will go down well in the office), I wanted to highlight a couple of points where they may well have got it right.

 Ryan Giggs obviously comes with years of Manchester United experience but he has been asked to manage the club with no formal management qualification or previous management experience.

 Man U are not alone in thinking management is about more than qualifications and experience.
 In a series of articles LinkedIn ran, called How I hire, few business leaders seem to put much store by experience and qualifications.
-A number of those interviewed for the series including Richard Branson said that character, personality, adaptability, work ethic, count for more.
+A number of those interviewed for the series, including Richard Branson, said that character, personality, adaptability and work ethic count for more.

 Passion and loyalty go hand in hand with football, but when the club becomes an employer it has to deal with the same issues as any other employer.
 Obviously being a winning club with a world leading brand and plenty of money in the bank helps in terms of attraction, recruitment and reward.
 But as the appointment of Giggs and above example of recognition from Man United show, they appreciate and reward loyalty at all levels.

 Talent Management & Succession Planning

 What Man United are able to demonstrate by appointing Giggs as temporary manager is the importance that retention and talent management plays in succession planning.

 It all started for Giggs at the age of 14 when he was signed to the club, but he was not the only long term employee sat on the manager’s bench on Saturday.
 Alongside Giggs we saw former players Paul Scholes, Nicky Butt and behind the scene Phil Neville was also in attendance.